naimsassine/Belgian-law-finetuning/README.md

 The main script for fine-tuning the model can be found in the `notebooks` directory.
 To start fine-tuning, simply run the Jupyter Notebook provided.

+For more help, you can visit my medium page where I wrote a more detailed/commented approach on the topic [here](https://medium.com/@naimsassine)

 ## Acknowledgements

 This project would not have been possible without the help and resources from the following sources: